 Council clamps down on personal injury payouts

 Every Local Authority in England & Wales has a range of statutory duties to ensure public safety in a number of ways.
-The most common types of claims, according to Waring personal injury solicitors, are against such Authorities are in relation to accidents on the roads and pavements within the Borough or County, specifically made as a result of obligations on the Local Authority under the Highways Act 1980.
+The most common types of claims are against such Authorities are in relation to accidents on the roads and pavements within the Borough or County, specifically made as a result of obligations on the Local Authority under the Highways Act 1980.

 All local authorities are under a duty to maintain roads and pavements which are public and the most common forms of claim are for tripping and slipping accidents as a result of uneven surfaces or due to weather conditions such as ice and snow.
 The Local Authority has a statutory duty to show that reasonable steps were taken to avoid such hazards.